Code-Institute-Submissions/ArcticSchool/README.md

 ### Local Deployment

-To run this project you have to installed these tools and create accounts on platforms listed below, if haven't got.
+To run this project you have to install these tools and create accounts on the platforms listed below if haven't got them.

 #### Tools to be installed